 197 Half Hollow Road

-This position is eligible for a Downstate Adjustment of $3,026.
+This position may be eligible for a Shift Pay Differential.

 OMH hospital employees must be fully vaccinated or willing to become fully vaccinated against COVID-19.
 Candidates who are not fully vaccinated against COVID-19 may not start working until two weeks after their first dose of a COVID-19 vaccine.